 A superstition is “a belief or practice resulting from ignorance, fear of the unknown, trust in magic or chance, or a false conception of causation.”
 It is “an irrational abject attitude of mind toward the supernatural, nature, or God resulting from superstition.”

-Plainly, a superstition is when we believe or do something irrationally out of fear.
-It is a belief in chance or fate, or an irrational belief in the power of supernatural or mystical beings or forces.
+Plainly, being superstitious is when we believe or do something irrationally out of fear.
+A superstition is a belief in chance or fate, or an irrational belief in the power of supernatural or mystical beings or forces.
 Most importantly, a superstition is a form of idolatry because it is a trust in magic instead of a trust in the One True God.

 While superstitions and their roots can be fascinating, as the human condition is fascinating in and of itself, it grieves me that Christians (myself included) often, without even realizing it, act like pagans.
 So much of our culture has borrowed from pagan practice.
 We too often just do and we don’t think.
 We throw salt over our shoulder.
 We spit away spirits.
-We carry around good-luck charms.
+We dangle those good-luck charms from our rear view mirrors.
 We have our little private rituals.
 We don’t often stop to reflect on why we do these things or from where they’ve originated.
-So much of our silly ritualistic habits and traditions are, in fact, practices rooted in pagan efforts to ward off evil spirits or please the gods.
+So many of our silly ritualistic habits and traditions are, in fact, practices rooted in pagan efforts to ward off evil spirits or please the gods.

 With my Irish-Catholic upbringing, I spent many afternoons hunting for lucky four-leaf clovers and many bed-times praying to Saint Anthony to find my lost such-and-such.
 Needless to say, superstitions have died hard in my life.
 In my youth, I relied on these superstitions to bring me peace and free me from fear.
 As a newly saved adult, I wrongfully continued to add superstitions to my faith as a “plan B,” extra protection in case God didn’t pull through for me.
 This superstitious attitude revealed my unbelieving heart.
 Unbelief and idolatry are the root of all superstition, and specifically so for those who knock on wood…